Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Coexistence Scenarios

-A number of research papers address the problem of the coexistence of multiple \acp{RAT} in unlicensed bands by proposing \ac{ML}-based solutions (Table \ref{tab:coexistence}).
+Several research papers address the problem of the coexistence of multiple \acp{RAT} in unlicensed bands, e.g., \cite{li2016modeling, chen2016space, li2016share, chen2017dynamic,wszolek2021revisiting}.
+In this survey, we describe only those which propose \ac{ML}-based solutions (Table \ref{tab:coexistence}).
 Both centralized and decentralized approaches are considered, together with both offline and online training.
-The proposed mechanisms appear in the following main areas: \begin{itemize} \item fair channel sharing, \item network monitoring, \item signal classification, and \item cooperative networking. \end{itemize} In most cases, the proposed mechanisms are based on reinforcement learning (mostly Q-learning) and deep learning (mostly \acp{CNN}).
-Often, $\varepsilon$-greedy policy is used for Q-learning since it allows a balance between exploration and exploitation.
+The proposed mechanisms appear in the following main areas: \begin{itemize} \item fair channel sharing, \item network monitoring, \item signal classification, and \item cooperative networking. \end{itemize} The majority of the proposed mechanisms are based on reinforcement learning (mostly Q-learning) and deep supervised learning (mostly \acp{CNN}).
+Often, the $\varepsilon$-greedy policy is used for Q-learning to balance exploration and exploitation.